-The first country in Asia to legalise same-sex marriage, Taiwan is friendly and progressive, especially Taipei, home of the Chinese-speaking world's most vibrant Pride Parade.
+The first country in Asia to legalize same-sex marriage, Taiwan is friendly and progressive, especially Taipei, home of the Chinese-speaking world's most vibrant Pride parade.
 Kaohsiung, which has its own Pride, comes a close second.
 In terms of nightlife, however, Taipei wins hands down.
 Useful resources include Utopia, Taiwan Tongzhi (LGBTQ+) Hotline Association and Taiwan LGBT Pride.

 Free and usually spotlessly clean facilities are everywhere.
 While most public toilets are the squat style, there are usually at least one or two stalls with sit-down facilities.
 They often also have toilet paper.
 Western-style toilets are standard in hotels and apartments.
 Many restaurants ask you not to flush used toilet paper but to put it in the wastebasket beside your throne.